mail2chromium/Android_Realtime_Communication_Using_WebRTC/README.md

         peerConnection = peerConnectionFactory.createPeerConnection(iceServers, constraints, peerConnectionObserver);
 ```

+You can get the more details about the in  draft i.e [A REST API For Access To TURN Services draft-uberti-behave-turn-rest-00](https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00).
 In general, WebRTC needs servers to fulfill four types of server-side functionality such as:

 - User discovery and communication
 - Signaling